edmundhung/conform/docs/examples/yup/README.md

 # Yup Example

-This example shows you how to validate the submission value using [yup](https://github.com/jquense/yup).
+This example shows you how to validate the submission value using [yup](https://github.com/jquense/yup) and resolve the result with the [getError](/packages/conform-yup/README.md#geterror) helper.

 <!-- sandbox src="/docs/examples/yup" -->